sutta » mn » Majjhima Nikāya 67

 imāni, bhikkhave, cattāri bhayāni udakorohante pāṭikaṅkhitabbāni.

-These are the four dangers that anyone who enters the water should anticipate.
+These are the four dangers that you should anticipate when you go into the water.

 Evameva kho, bhikkhave, cattārimāni bhayāni idhekacce puggale imasmiṁ dhammavinaye agārasmā anagāriyaṁ pabbajite pāṭikaṅkhitabbāni.

-In the same way, a gentleman who goes forth from the lay life to homelessness in this teaching and training should anticipate four dangers.
+In the same way, a person gone forth from the lay life to homelessness in this teaching and training should anticipate four dangers.

 Katamāni cattāri?